TEDxCornell/temp-site/design-plan/design-journey.md

 **Interviewee 3:**

-TODO: tell us a bit about your participant

-TODO: copy interview questions
-TODO: take notes inline with questions

-TODO: add additional interviewees as needed

-**Interviewee 3:**

 The participant is a sophomore at Cornell.
 She majors in Statistical Science.

 1. Please tell me a bit about yourself.